Retirement Growth Opportunity With Cryptocurrency

 For many investors with individual retirement accounts (IRAs), they hold the most conventional of assets, such as stocks, mutual funds and bonds.
 That’s because most don’t know that they can hold a wide array of assets in their IRA, including real estate, precious metals, private companies, and more, in what’s called a Self-Directed IRA (SDIRA).
 Most recently, there are now even companies that specialize in trading digital assets, such as Bitcoin, within such accounts.

 This article will focus on holding cryptocurrency in an SDIRA, the benefits of this strategy, and the Self-Directed IRA rollover process.
-While we may refer in the article to Bitcoin, almost all of these principles apply to other cryptocurrencies like Ethereum, Ripple, Bitcoin Cash, and others.
+While we may refer in the article to Bitcoin, almost all of these principles apply to other cryptocurrencies like Ethereum, Litecoin, Bitcoin Cash, and others.

 Why a Self-Directed IRA?